tonistiigi/buildcache/README.md

 Build cache can only be applied if the pulled image is the same that was built.
 Easy way to check that is to check if the ID of the image that was first built is the same that you got after `docker pull` in another machine.

 If `docker load` succeeds but cache still isn't being used in another machine try running `docker history id-of-pulled-image` and `docker history id-of-built-image` and compare the results to see where you got a cache miss.

+#### compatibility

+Buildcache works with Docker v1.12 using only the remote API.
+To use buildcache in Docker v1.11 it needs to access the Docker storage directory directly.
+Use `-g` options to specify directory other than `/var/lib/docker`.
+Eariler Docker versions are not supported.